Monarcane/monarcane/README.md

 ## Hi there 👋

+## This is a repostitory created to hold and display works created by the Monarcane (Logan)

+## This was mainly created to be used for a class.

 <!--
 **Monarcane/monarcane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.